Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 The first step to data analyze is to clean the typographical errors and other table junks, provide a structure to the table, remove redundant information and duplicates.
 Before exporting the file into Jupyter Notebook, I've used different Excel tools and functions to clean the dataset.

 ## Data Cleaning:
-The following steps are taken to clean and organise the data:
+The following steps are taken to clean and organize the data:

 * Creating a backup copy of the original data in a separate workbook.

-* Fixing mispelling and typos with the help of Spellcheck and Find and Replace dialog box.
+* Fixing misspelling and typos with the help of Spellcheck and Find and Replace dialog box.

 * Filling up the cells with the help of dropdown to reduce the typographic errors.